deltachat/deltachat-core-rust/draft/aeap-mvp.md

 - Change the contact instead of rewriting the group member lists.
 This seems to call for more trouble since we will end up with multiple contacts having the same email address.

 - If needed, we could add a header a) indicating that the sender did an address transition or b) listing all the secondary (old) addresses.
-For now, there is no big enough benefit to warrant introducing another header and its processing on the receiver side (including all the neccessary checks and handling of error cases)
+For now, there is no big enough benefit to warrant introducing another header and its processing on the receiver side (including all the neccessary checks and handling of error cases).
+Instead, we only check for the `Chat-Version` header to prevent accidental transitions when an MUA user sends a message from another email address with the same key.

 <details>
 <summary>Some previous state of the discussion, which temporarily lived in an issue description</summary>